saint germain des prés paris

 There’s plenty of great restaurants in the area suiting all budgets.
 In this section I’ll share my recommendations for dining out in Saint Germain.

 If you like steak then you’ll have to visit the legendary Le Relais de l’Entrecôte on rue Saint-Benoît, right next to the church.
-They serve only one thing: ribeye (specially the eye of the cut) cooked to your liking served with a mountain of fries and their special steak sauce.
+They serve only one thing: ribeye (actually it’s only the tender ‘eye’ of the cut) cooked to your liking served with a mountain of fries and their special steak sauce.
 They have a huge dessert menu and it’s always amazing.
 Note that you can’t reserve so prepare to queue!

 entrecote paris saint germain des pres